 DRY EYES ARE A COMMON AND CHRONIC MEDICAL CONDITION

-Over 75 million people in the US suffer from the symptoms of dry eyes.
+Over 50% of adults in the US suffer from the symptoms of dry eye1.
 You are not alone.
-While it is a chronic lifelong disease, there are many therapy options to manage dry eye symptoms and improve the quality of your life.
+While it is a chronic lifelong condition, there are many therapy options to manage dry eye symptoms and improve the quality of your life.

 WHAT ARE THE SYMPTOMS OF DRY EYE?

 Though the symptoms may vary from person to person, common symptoms include:

 - Blurry vision

 - Feels like something is in your eye